The 8th Form of Art, high tailoring of Haute Couture Week . Autumn-Winter 2023/24

 Haute Couture is translated from French as ‘high fashion’, it’s exclusively French label and can not exist anywhere else.

-“Its really special – the idea of taking almost American sportswear and bringing in into a couture setting”, said Thom.
-The catwalk turned into a real theatre piece, where the main character was sitting at the station, thinking about her life and not being happy when out of a sudden she sees all of her fantasies walked in.
+“It’s really special – the idea of taking almost American sportswear and bringing it into a couture setting,” said Thom.
+The catwalk turned into a real theatre piece, where the main character was sitting at the station, thinking about her life and not being happy when out of a sudden she sees all of her fantasies walk in.

-Viktor and Rolf celebrate the 30-years anniversary of their namesake house.
-We got used to the up-side-down conceptual entertainment which the designers’ duo propose at the haute couture weeks.
-The latest one was about the tiniest garment – the bathing suit, revisited with the hallmark sense of humour.
-Yet, the show stopping moments were headless mannequins wearing female black tuxedos, hanging onto the models’ backs, or twisted in multiple formations around their bodies.
+Viktor and Rolf Viktor and Rolf celebrate the 30-year anniversary of their namesake house.
+We got used to the upside-down conceptual entertainment that the designers’ duo propose at the haute couture weeks.
+The latest one was about the tiniest garment – the bathing suit, revisited with their hallmark sense of humor.
+Yet, the show-stopping moments were headless mannequins wearing female black tuxedos, hanging onto the models’ backs, or twisted in multiple formations around their bodies.
 The meaning of all this?
-‘Its open to imaginations’, answered the designers.
+“It’s open to imaginations,” answered the designers.

-I would also highlight the couture collection of the young creative, the designer who briefly headed Rochas House, Charles de Vilmorin.
-It was his first ever runway show for his eponymous label.
-Most of the looks featuring his signature artworks.
+I would also highlight the couture collection of the young creative, the designer who briefly headed Rochas House, Charles de Vilmorin .
+It was his first ever runway show for his eponymous label, with most of the looks featuring his signature artworks.

 “This show is the story of the pressure of creation; it starts with a very simple white dress, like a white paper when you start to create,” said de Vilmorin.
 This collection addressed the questions he asked himself when he creates, including whether to show something sharp and black or something “crazy both more colour”.

 When it comes to Schiaparelli, the art and performance naturally prevail.
-The show in fact stars before the show, outside the Petit Palais, the usual venue, with all star-guests, this time headed by Cardi B who has arrived in the signature surrealistic black and gold outfits and climed the stairs under the photographers and looks-loos shouts.
+The show, in fact, starts before the show—outside the Petit Palais, the usual venue—with all-star guests, this time headed by Cardi B, who arrived in the signature surrealistic black and gold outfit and climbed the stairs under the photographers’ and onlookers’ shouts.

 Once the models come out the magic begins and you barely believe that the things you’re seeing are the work of human hands.